Provisioning devices with Azure IoT Hub Device Provisioning Service

 - Enrollment list containing the complete record of devices/groups of devices that may at some point register.
 The enrollment list contains information about the desired configuration of the device once it registers, and it can be updated at any time.

 - Multiple allocation policies to control how the Device Provisioning Service assigns devices to IoT hubs in support of your scenarios: Lowest latency, evenly weighted distribution (default), and static configuration via the enrollment list.
 Note that latency is determined using the same method as Traffic Manager.

-- Monitoring and diagnostics logs to make sure everything is working properly.
+- Monitoring and diagnostics logging to make sure everything is working properly.

-- Multi-hub support which allows the Device Provisioning Service to assign devices to more than one IoT hub.
+- Multi-hub support allows the Device Provisioning Service to assign devices to more than one IoT hub.
 The Device Provisioning Service can talk to hubs across multiple Azure subscriptions.

-- Cross-region support which allows the Device Provisioning Service to assign devices to IoT hubs in other regions.
+- Cross-region support allows the Device Provisioning Service to assign devices to IoT hubs in other regions.

 The Device Provisioning Service, like all Azure IoT services, works cross-platform with a variety of operating systems.
 Azure offers open-source SDKs in a variety of languages to facilitate connecting devices and managing the service.
 The Device Provisioning Service supports the following protocols for connecting devices: